zhanzhenzhen/doc-html/README.md

 # Real page example

-It's used by my "wishlist" manual page:
+It's used by my "wishlist" tutorial:

-[Click to see](http://zhanzhenzhen.github.io/wishlist/) (this HTML page is purely hand-written).
+[Click to see](http://zhanzhenzhen.github.io/wishlist/) (this HTML page is fully hand-written).